Transport in China: Motor vehicles safety

 RTA fatalities are vulnerable users (68%), including motorcycle, pedestrian and NMW.

 Vehicle is in cause in 17% of road fatalities.

 Fatalities are 497 for 8.2 million inhabitants in Hainan, and 9959 for 83 million people in Guangdong in 2005.

 Bus rapid transit

 A number of BRT systems started operating in China, including the high capacity Guangzhou BRT.
 More than 30 projects are being implemented or studied in China in some big cities.
+In 2018, 99% of all electric buses globally were registered in the People's Republic of China.

 Trolleybus systems

 As of 2013, trolleybuses provide a portion of the public transit service in 10 Chinese cities.
 At one time, as many as 27 cities were served by trolleybuses, comprising 28 systems, as Wuhan had two independent trolleybus systems.
 The Shanghai trolleybus system, which remains in operation, opened in 1914 and is the longest-lived trolleybus system in the world.
 All other trolleybus systems in China opened after 1950.